Minolta AF 75-300mm F4.5-5.6 D A-mount lens review by QuietOC

 This copy is quite sharp wide-open even at 300 mm, but like the late 70-210 zooms the focus plane is more curved.
 It is quite prone to purple fringing like those lenses and the contemporary kit zooms.
-The original 75-300 shows less purple fringing and has a flatter focus plane.
+The original Minolta AF 75-300 shows less purple fringing and has a flatter focus plane.
 I find it a bit better optically than the Canon EF 75-300 III USM.

 The 7 aperture blades are curved, but they don't form as circular an opening stopped down as the 9 curved blades on the 100-300 APO D. The original 75-300 had 9 aperture blades, but they are pretty straight.

 It seems to use the same hood as the 100-300 APO D except with different lettering.
 This is the same three lobed bayonet still used by the 18-55 SAM II.

 Overall a perfectly fine telephoto kit lens that matches the image quality and appearance of the 18-70, 28-80, and 28-100 D kit zooms while offering more reach and range than the 70-210 zooms.